andy-kosakovsky/OscLib/OscLib/Source/manual.md

 What follows is a quick'n'dirty description of aims, architecture and functionality of this library - just to give a general idea about how it works, really.

 ## Disclaimer
-This library is in mid- to late-alpha stages - while most of functionality is more or less complete, it's all still a tad undercooked; parts of it are still held together by tape, and not all of it is tested thoroughly enough.
+This library is in mid- to late-alpha stages - while most of functionality is more or less complete, it's all still a tad undercooked; parts of it are still held together by tape, and not all of it is tested thoroughly enough (or tested at all).
 There's also probably better ways to do at least some of the things it does.
 It's *functional*, but results may vary.
 Also, there will probably be changes that break everything.

 ## What's it for
 This library kind of accidentally grew from a personal project that involved trying to make Unity3D and SuperCollider talk to each other.

 The aim is to build a reliable, flexible tool that is capable of sending, receiving and reacting to loads and loads of OSC packets quickly enough - preferably without causing too much strain on the garbage collector, and without eating too much processing power.
-The plan is for it to be usable with anything that supports Mono/.Net - Unity3D and Godot first and foremost, but any other Mono application should be fair game too.
+The plan is for it to be usable with anything that supports Mono/.Net - Unity3D and Godot first and foremost, but any other Mono/.Net application should be fair game too.

 ## How it works
 The basic idea behind this library is to provide a series of components, each implementing a part of OSC Protocol - allowing to send, receive and process packets of OSC data in a sort of conveyor-belt-like fashion.
 These components are more or less independent from each other; they can be linked, de-linked, overwritten and swapped for new, bespoke components as and when required by the task at hand.